Epidemic Transmission Modeling with Fractional Derivatives and Environmental Pathogens: Numerical results

 \subsection{Sensitivity analysis of the basic reproduction number}

-The purpose of this section is to examine the influence of different factors on the transmission of epidemic diseases.
-By assessing the sensitivity of $R_0$ to various parameters, such as social distancing measures, policymakers can make informed decisions regarding public health interventions.
-Furthermore, this methodology allows for the identification of parameters that have the most significant impact on disease propagation.
-To assess the effects of minor variations in parameter $\mathcal{P}$ on the basic reproduction number $R_0$, we introduce the forward normalized sensitivity index of $R_0$ for $\mathcal{P}$, which can be mathematically formulated as:
+This section examines the influence of different factors on the transmission of epidemic diseases.
+Policymakers can make informed decisions regarding public health interventions by assessing the sensitivity of $R_0$ to various parameters, such as social distancing measures.
+Furthermore, this methodology allows for identifying parameters that have the most significant impact on disease propagation.
+To assess the effects of minor variations in a parameter or a derivative order, denoted both by $\mathcal{P}$, on the basic reproduction number $R_0$, we introduce the forward normalized sensitivity index of $R_0$ for $\mathcal{P}$, which can be mathematically formulated as:

-If the sensitivity index of $\mathcal{S}_{\mathcal{P}}^{R_0}$ is positive, it indicates an increase in the value of the basic reproduction number $R_0$ with respect to the parameter $\mathcal{P}$.
-Conversely, if the value of $R_0$ decreases in response to changes in the parameter $\mathcal{P}$, the sensitivity index will be negative.
-We have conducted an analysis of the sensitivity of the basic reproduction number, $R_0$, with respect to the optimized parameters.
-The computed sensitivity indices for $R_0$ have been demonstrated in Table \ref{tab:Sensitivity}.
-In addition, we illustrate the distribution of sensitivity indices of the selected values of parameters on $R_0$ through boxplots, together with the density of $R_0$ for these values with considering mean of $N$, in Figure~\ref{fig:SenR0}.
-Our analysis revealed that only the parameter $\delta$, which represents the proportion of symptomatic infectious individuals, exhibited mostly positive but sometimes negative sensitivity, while the other parameters maintained their sign of sensitivity indices.
-Additionally, it would be interesting to discuss the sensitivity of the parameters associated with pathogenic viruses, namely $\mu_P$, $\phi_1$, $\beta_1, \eta_S$, and $\eta_A$.
-The sensitivity index for $\phi_1$ is zero as it is not in equation \eqref{R0}, and as expected, for $\mu_P$ is always negative, while for $\beta_1, \eta_S$, and $\eta_A$ is positive.
+If the sensitivity index of $\mathcal{S}_{\mathcal{P}}^{R_0}$ is positive, it indicates an increase in the value of the basic reproduction number $R_0$ concerning $\mathcal{P}$.
+Conversely, the sensitivity index will be negative if the value of $R_0$ decreases in response to $\mathcal{P}$ changes.

+The computed sensitivity indices for $R_0$ to the optimized values have been demonstrated in Table \ref{tab:Sensitivity}.
+In addition, we illustrate the distribution of sensitivity indices of the parameters on $R_0$ through boxplots, together with the density of $R_0$ for these values in Figure~\ref{fig:SenR0}(a-b), for the integer order model.
+Our analysis revealed that only the parameter $\delta$, representing the proportion of symptomatic infectious individuals, mainly exhibited positive but sometimes negative sensitivity.
+In contrast, the other parameters maintained their sign of sensitivity indices.